GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

 * 58.com announces agreement to raise US$200 million from Tencent for development of used goods trading platform Zhuan Zhuan

-* Nikkei cleaves through major chart support, much of Asia in the red
+* Nikkei sinks through major chart support, much of Asia in the red

 * Nasdaq suffers biggest one-day fall since 2011